Introduction

 11. Explore Additional Services:

 – Some mailbox providers offer additional services, such as mail forwarding, package receiving, and call-in mailbox checking.
-Inquire about these services if they align with your needs.
+If these services align with your needs, inquire about them.

 12. Keep Track of Renewal: